wendeehsu/webApplicationProject/README.md

-# webApplicationProject
+# Bagel Buddies
+A website for language learners to meet with native speakers :D
-Course project for the 2023 Fall web application course in UT Austin
+> This is a course project for the 2023 Fall web application course in UT Austin.

-* frontend: client-bagel-buddy
+* frontend: React.js (client-bagel-buddy)
-* backend: TBD
+* backend: Node.js (server-bagel-buddy)
+* database: MongoDB

 # Project Setup
 1. In your local terminal, `cd` to a folder